terskayl/Project2-Stream-Compaction/README.md

 134,217,728|87.8|360.8|101.5|11.1

 Since GPU algorithms often rely on our array size being a power of two, I have provided two graphs, a less dense graph of performance at power-of-two sizes, and a more dense graph of performance at non-power-of-two sizes.
 Both the Naive and Work-Efficient algorithms are a disappointment, being slower than CPU.
-Work-Efficient comes close but Naive takes significantly more time then the CPU execution.
+Work-Efficient comes close but Naive takes significantly more time than the CPU execution.
 One of the factors most slowing down these GPU algorithms is the high amount of global memory reads.

 ##### Naive Shared Memory Scan